 Over the many years living here in Wisconsin I have had the wonderful pleasure of fly fishing many of the trout streams in Central, Northeast and Northwest Wisconsin.
-Rivers like the Wolf, Phestigo, Pine, Namekagon, Bois Brule, White to just name a few.
+Rivers like the Wolf, Phestigo, Pine, Namekagon, Bois Brule, White River to name just a few.
 Each river has its unique characteristics and charm.
 Whenever I am fly fishing on one of these rivers I easily get lost in the peaceful woodland surroundings and for a few hours forget about the Internet, cell phones and the rat race in the cities.
 Let us hope we can preserve these wonderful places for generations to come.

 As an avid fly fisher for many years I hope this web site will help others to explore and enjoy some of our finest resources - Wisconsin's wonderful trout streams and the magnificent wild trout that live in them.
 Remember too, it's our job to help preserve these great natural resources for generations to come.
 Enjoy!